+10 Ultimate Ontario Lavender Farms to Visit this Summer

 Perfect Road Trip

 Whether you’re looking for a great day trip to take with your girlfriends, family, or solo, a trip to one of Ontario’s lavender farms is a great way to spend the day exploring your backyard.
 And if you’re looking for a new destination to take a road trip to this summer, you’ll find lavender fields all over Ontario.
-So, start planning your next unforgettable summer road trip in Ontario by making one of these Ontario lavender fields your trip focus!
+So, start planning your next unforgettable summer road trip by making one of these Ontario lavender fields your trip focus!

 And if you’re looking to make a weekend getaway of visiting lavender farms then consider staying in one of these dreamy Airbnbs in Ontario, many in locations near these fields.